KhronosGroup/KTX-Software/BUILDING.md

 <sup>*</sup>You will need to build ANGLE yourself and copy the libs
 and dlls to the appropriate directories under `other_lib/win`.
 Note that ANGLE's OpenGL ES 3 support is not yet complete.

+#### OpenCL for Windows

+To build `libktx` such that the Basis Universal encoders will use OpenCL you need an OpenCL driver, which is typically included in the driver for your GPU, and an OpenCL SDK.
+If no SDK is present, the build will use the headers and library that are included in this repo.

 ### Android